-Other industries have caught on to facial recognition technology too.
+Other industries have caught on to facial recognition technology, too.
 It holds the potential to do things like take attendance at group events, and is currently being developed to auto-tag photos more accurately on social media.
 Apple’s facial recognition software marks 30,000 infrared dots on a person’s face to unlock an iPhone.

 is even a public school district in New York that installed facial recognition

 technology to spot dangerous